 - Name of the drug

-- Name of the doctor who prescribed the drug
+- Name of the provider who prescribed the drug

 If your authorization is not approved, you can still get your prescription; however, you will be responsible for the entire cost of the drug.
-You may appeal the decision or you may ask your doctor to prescribe another drug that is covered by your benefits.
-Note that if your prescribing doctor is not in Capital Blue Cross’ network, you are responsible for requesting prior authorization.
+You may appeal the decision or you may ask your provider to prescribe another drug that is covered by your benefits.
+Note that if your prescribing provider is not in Capital Blue Cross’ network, you are responsible for requesting prior authorization.

 Enhanced Prior Authorization4 (Step Therapy)